How to Grow Dandelion Plants

 Sowing:

-Dandelions seeds can be sown outdoors four to six weeks before the last frost.
+Sow Dandelions seeds outdoors four to six weeks before the last frost.

 Plant dandelions in rows twelve inches apart.
 Thin seedlings to six to eight